If you are a hobbyist or small business owner dealing with labeling your products, then stickers printing is a must.

 Some of the them are budget friendly and quite useful for simple hobbyists, while the others in this list can put a serious dent in your wallet.

 Sticker printing is not the same as conventional document printing.
-Therefore, the printer that you choose have to be specialized especially if you are looking at the professional spectrum.
+Therefore, if you want to print stickers at home, the printer that you choose has to be specialized.

 We have selected the following as the top choice for sticker printers.